A Dog, a Man, and the End of the World: Review of the Illuminated

 • Fallout — mutated creatures, survival in the wasteland

-• I Am Legend — loneliness, loyalty, and looming horror
+• I Am Legend — loneliness, loyalty, and looming horror (and a trusty companion)

 • The Lord of the Rings — that river scene!